rickbenavidez/ruby_llm/docs/guides/rails.md

 2. Background processing to prevent request timeouts
 3. Automatic persistence of all messages and tool calls

-### Handling Message Ordering with ActionCable
+### Handling Message Ordering with Action Cable

-ActionCable does not guarantee message order due to its concurrent processing model.
+Action Cable does not guarantee message order due to its concurrent processing model.
 Messages are distributed to worker threads that deliver them to clients concurrently, which can cause out-of-order delivery (e.g., assistant responses appearing above user messages).
 Here are the recommended solutions:

 #### Option 1: Client-Side Reordering with Stimulus (Recommended)